cmiskovich/Project_3/README.md

 ### New Developments:

    There are two new very serious development in regarding cannabis in DC.
-One developments good for consumers and medicinal dispensaries and the other is bad for gifting businesses particularly brick and mortar
+One developments good for consumers and medicinal dispensaries and the other is bad for gifting businesses particularly brick and mortar.

    New Development #1 - - > DC passed a law for self certification or a medal condition that allows D.C residents to bar eligible for medical cannabis cards as of August 5th 2022.
 The new certification process removes the need for a physician to be apart of the certification process.
 This laws give any over the age of 21 immediate access all seven medicinal dispensaries.
 The downside to this is that in DC the federal government prohibits anyone that gets approve a medicinal marijuana cards can no longer carry a firearm.
 This law does not apply to non dc residents.